 The PWM comparator is located in the phase IC.
-Upon receiving the falling edge of a clock pulse, the PWM latch is set and the PWM ramp voltage begins to increase.
-In addition, the low side driver is turned off and the high side driver is turned on after the non-overlap time expires (GATEL < 1V).
-When the PWM ramp voltage exceeds the error amplifier's output voltage, the PWM latch is reset and the internal ramp capacitor is quickly discharged to the output of the share adjust amplifier and remains discharged until the next clock pulse.
-This reset latch additionally turns off the high side driver and enables the low side driver after the non-overlap time concludes (Switch Node < 1V).
+Upon receiving the falling edge of a clock pulse, the PWM latch is sets and the PWM ramp voltage begins to increase.
+In conjunction, the low side driver is turned off and the high side driver is turned on after a non-overlap time.
+When the PWM ramp voltage exceeds the error amplifier's output voltage, the PWM latch is reset.
+This turns off the high side driver, turns on the low side driver after the non-overlap time, and activates the ramp discharge clamp.
+The clamp drives the PWM ramp voltage to a level set by the share adjust amplifier until the next clock pulse.

 The PWM latch is reset dominant allowing all phases to go to zero duty cycle within a few tens of nanoseconds in response to a load step decrease.
-Phases can overlap and go up to 100% duty cycle in response to a load step increase with turn-on gated by the clock pulses.
-An error amplifier output voltage greater than the common mode input range, of the PWM comparator, results in 100% duty cycle regardless of the voltage of the PWM ramp.
-This arrangement guarantees that the error amplifier is always in control and can demand 0 to 100% duty cycle as required.
-It also favors response to a load step decrease, which is appropriate, given that the low output to input voltage ratio of most systems.
+Phases can overlap and go to a 100% duty cycle in response to a load step increase with turn-on gated by the clock pulses.
+An error amplifier output voltage greater than the common mode input range of the PWM comparator results in 100% duty cycle regardless of the voltage of the PWM ramp.
+This arrangement guarantees the error amplifier is always in control and can demand 0 to 100% duty cycle as required.
+It also favors response to a load step decrease which is appropriate given the low output to input voltage ratio of most systems.
 The inductor current will increase much more rapidly than decrease in response to load transients.
+An additional advantage of this PWM modulator is that differences in ground or input voltage at the phases have no effect on operation since the PWM ramps are referenced to VDAC.